Screenwriting: Syd Field's paradigm

 Syd Field introduced a new theory he called "the paradigm".
 He introduced the idea of a plot point into screenwriting theory and defined a plot point as "any incident, episode, or event that hooks into the action and spins it around in another direction".
 These are the anchoring pins of the story line, which hold everything in place.
 There are many plot points in a screenplay, but the main ones that anchor the story line in place and are the foundation of the dramatic structure, he called plot points I and II.
 Plot point I occurs at the end of Act 1; plot point II at the end of Act 2.
 Plot point I is also called the key incident because it is the true beginning of the story and, in part, what the story is about.

 In a 120-page screenplay, Act 2 is about sixty pages in length, twice the length of Acts 1 and 3.
 Field noticed that in successful movies, an important dramatic event usually occurs at the middle of the picture, around page sixty.
 The action builds up to that event, and everything afterward is the result of that event.
 He called this event the centerpiece or midpoint.
 This suggested to him that the middle act is actually two acts in one.
 So, the three-act structure is notated 1, 2a, 2b, 3, resulting in Aristotle’s three acts being divided into four pieces of approximately thirty pages each.

 Field defined two plot points near the middle of Acts 2a and 2b, called pinch I and pinch II, occurring around pages 45 and 75 of the screenplay, respectively, whose functions are to keep the action on track, moving it forward, either toward the midpoint or plot point II.
 Sometimes there is a relationship between pinch I and pinch II: some kind of story connection.

 According to Field, the inciting incident occurs near the middle of Act 1, so-called because it sets the story into motion and is the first visual representation of the key incident.
 The inciting incident is also called the dramatic hook, because it leads directly to plot point I.

 Field referred to a tag, an epilogue after the action in Act 3.

 Here is a chronological list of the major plot points that are congruent with Field's Paradigm:

+Kristin Thompson and David Bordwell’s Four Act Structure

+Husband and wife film theorists David Bordwell (1947-2024) and Kristen Thompson (1950) would argue that most movies released today consist of these four acts: